junxit/us-congress-bills-110/metadata.md

 - 2008-07-23 — On agreeing to the resolution Agreed to without objection. (text: CR H6840)
 - 2008-07-23 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H6840)
 - 2008-07-23 — Referred to the House Committee on House Administration.
+- 2008-07-24 — Received in the Senate.
+- 2008-07-26 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S7537)
+- 2008-07-26 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S7537)